GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Experiments

-Finally, we compare the performance of GNNs on tabular data where relationships between samples are not explicitly provided.
-Despite the advantage of GCN and GATv2 of being trained in a transductive setting, $\mathsf{GCondNet}$ outperforms both methods across all tasks.
-The performance gap ranges from 23\% on `cll' and 19\% on `toxicity' to more than 5\% on three other tasks.
+\looseness-1 We compare against GNNs on tabular data where relationships between samples are not explicitly provided.
+Despite the advantage of GCN and GATv2 of being trained in a transductive setting, $\mathsf{GCondNet}$ outperforms both methods across tasks.
+The performance gap ranges between 19-25\% on three tasks and more than 5\% on four other tasks.
 This indicates that models heavily reliant on \textit{latent} structure present in tabular data, such as GNNs, are particularly sensitive to misspecifications during model construction.
-In contrast, $\mathsf{GCondNet}$ demonstrates resilience against such misspecifications, which we demonstrate in the following section.
+In contrast, $\mathsf{GCondNet}$ demonstrates resilience against such misspecifications, which we analyse in the following section.